cinghie/yii2-media/README.md

 ### 2. Set configuration file

-Set on your configuration file
+Set on your configuration file:

 ```
 'modules' => [